 Nursing home care is a type of long-term care often meant for the elderly.
 In most cases, the seniors who live in nursing homes are no longer healthy, mobile, or independent enough to be cared for at home-or even in an assisted living community-but not ill in a way that demands hospital care.
 Nursing homes are usually staffed by nurses and aides with considerable medical care skills and senior care experience.
 The nursing staff is on hand 24 hours a day, seven days a week, to ensure that patients always have the assistance they need.

 The services offered in nursing homes run a wide range, from custodial care (help with getting out of bed, bathing, dressing, using the toilet, shaving, and more) to physical and speech therapy.
-The staff at nursing home will also manage medications, make sure that patients receive meals, and encourage residents to develop friendships with one another.
+The staff at a nursing home will also manage medications, make sure that patients receive meals, and encourage residents to develop friendships with one another.
 Nursing home activities and events help to cultivate this community feel.

 Notable Statistics about Nursing Homes